 Annual Easement Monitoring

-Easement monitoring is typically done in-house by land trust staff.
-However, there are several advantages to hiring it out to a qualified contractor.
+Easement monitoring is commonly done in-house by land trust staff.
+However, there are several advantages to hiring a qualified contractor.

 The contractor alleviates the conflict of interest that can develop.
-The visit can still build good will toward the land trust in the vast majority of situations, but there is no confusion regarding the purpose.
+The visit can still build goodwill toward the land trust in the vast majority of situations, but there is no confusion regarding the purpose.
 Conversations between the monitor and the landowner are less likely to become emotional or to be construed as distrust by the organization.
-The contractor is just doing his or her job to fulfill the legal obligations of the land trust, while making every effort to be warm, courteous, transparent and professional.
+The contractor is just doing his or her job to fulfill the legal or organizational obligations of the land trust while making every effort to be warm, courteous, transparent, and professional.

 Time is often limiting for land trust staff.
 With time freed up from easement monitoring, more can be directed toward building relationships with donors and easement owners in situations that are purely transparent, positive, and additive to the organization's mission.
 Examples might include increased time for landowner events and collaborative land stewardship projects.

 For some land trusts, employing a benefited year-round biologist to complete seasonal easement monitoring might be considered a luxury.
-However, by seasonally hiring Land Steward Services LLC., your organization gains wildlife and botanical expertise for evaluating land health and identifying opportunities for land stewardship projects.
-As the same time, you avoid the financial risks of adding additional salaries.
+However, by hiring Land Steward Services LLC. seasonally, your organization gains wildlife and botanical expertise for evaluating land health and identifying opportunities for land stewardship projects.
+As the same time, you avoid the financial risks of adding additional full-time salaries.